MaelAbgrall/HardwareforAI/README.md

 However the incredible power of a GPU is there is a lot of core.
 So when you have a problem that can be parralelized (example render pixels) they are much more efficient than CPU.
 Deep learning tasks can be parralelized, this is why you need a GPU

 If you want an example: I did a training with my old x230 on MNIST.
-Since this laptop don't have a discrete GPU (aka a gpu separated from the CPU) it took nearly 3 day.
+Since this laptop don't have a discrete GPU (aka a GPU separated from the CPU) it took nearly 3 day.
 On my big computer, it took 5 minutes

 ### Choosing a GPU
-When you are building a deep learning focused computer, the main concern is the gpu, how many ? how efficient ?
+When you are building a deep learning focused computer, the main concern is the GPU, how many ? how efficient ?

-3 things are important in a gpu:
+3 things are important in a GPU:
 - Memory: Less memory mean either smaller batch, or only one model at a time
 - Cores: more core = more efficient
 - Clock speed: more clock speed = more efficient

-**number of gpu > memory > cores > clock**
+**number of GPU > memory > cores > clock**

-Depending on the size of your datasets, you can either go with one beefy gpu or two smaller ones (or if you can afford it, two big gpu)
+Depending on the size of your datasets, you can either go with one beefy GPU or two smaller ones (or if you can afford it, two big GPU)
 Training multiple model at the same time depend of your data.

-For example, with a titan Xp (12GB) you can train 5 Cifar datasets at the same time.
+For example, with a titan Xp (12GB) you can train 5 CIFAR datasets at the same time.

-some simple math to estimate roughly your gpu memory need: Batch size(int) * image size(KB/MB) = more or less the ram needed during training
+some simple math to estimate roughly your GPU memory need: Batch size(int) * image size(KB/MB) = more or less the ram needed during training

 Also note that previous generation hardware (ex 980ti) are also a good value, and still efficient

 If you are choosing between Nvidia and AMD, at the moment, Nvidia is much more advanced on AI than AMD, so there is no doubt: go for Nvidia

 Last note on GPUs:
-Going for 1 or 2 gpu is okay, if you plan to put more than 2 gpu, it will cost you much more to run it (explaination on the next part)
+Going for 1 or 2 GPU is okay, if you plan to put more than 2 GPU, it will cost you much more to run it (explanation on the next part)

 ### Choosing a CPU
-Choosing a cpu for AI is not the same as choosing a cpu for gaming.
+Choosing a CPU for AI is not the same as choosing a CPU for gaming.

 When you are gaming, GPU performances are bounded to the CPU ability since a lot of work is done on the CPU.
-When you use a less efficient cpu: the gpu is waiting for cpu instructions
+When you use a less efficient CPU: the GPU is waiting for CPU instructions

-Since AI don't need the same computation, you do not have the issue of bottleneking.
-I still recommand at least an i5 / Ryzen 5 / equivalent
+Since AI don't need the same computation, you do not have the issue of bottleneck.
+I still recommend at least an i5 / Ryzen 5 / equivalent

 How is CPU used in AI ?
 Usually the CPU is used for data augmentation before sending it to the GPU.
 In the deep learning case, the slower part of the software is the training, and it's happening on the GPU.
-Since even the best GPU will not train as fast as a CPU can do data augmentation, you will never experience Bottleneking.
+Since even the best GPU will not train as fast as a CPU can do data augmentation, you will never experience bottleneck.

 #### the generation
-You should check first the generation of the cpu: newer cpu are more power efficient than older ones, this mean reducing the electric bill, and increase performances.
-Be carefull i7 i5 Ryzen 5 / 7 is not the generation, it is the performance indicator.
+You should check first the generation of the CPU: newer CPU are more power efficient than older ones, this mean reducing the electric bill, and increase performances.
+Be careful i7 i5 Ryzen 5 / 7 is not the generation, it is the performance indicator.
 	example:
 - i7 7700 is generation 7
 - i5 8600 is generation 8

 the performance scale is as follow:

-	lesser cpu (celeron, etc) < i3 / Ryzen 3 < i5 / Ryzen 5 < i7 / Ryzen 7 < i9 / Threadripper
+	lesser CPU (celeron, etc) < i3 / Ryzen 3 < i5 / Ryzen 5 < i7 / Ryzen 7 < i9 / Threadripper

-Intel Xeon and AMD Athlon are special kind of cpu, usually not affordable and reserved for datacenter (lot of core, but not very fast)
+Intel Xeon and AMD Athlon are special kind of CPU, usually not affordable and reserved for datacenters (lot of core, but not very fast)

 #### PCIE Lanes
 the number of pcie lanes.
-Usually CPU (5 & 7 series) will come with 16 lanes. pcie lanes are the communication pipes between the cpu and the gpu.
+Usually CPU (5 & 7 series) will come with 16 lanes. pcie lanes are the communication pipes between the CPU and the GPU.
 A GPU will take maximum 16 lanes, and (for CUDA based application) minimum 8 lanes.

-Having only 16 lanes, those gpu need to divide them between the two gpu if you have two.
+Having only 16 lanes, those GPU need to divide them between the two GPU if you have two.
 This mean a 10% decrease in performance. **It is not an issue**.

-If you need to plug more gpus, you need more lanes.
-Be carefull though, splitting lanes is not even (for example the i7 X serie have 28 lanes.
-However it is splitted in 16x 8x 4x, so you won't be able to put a third GPU) Usually the only CPUs allowing enough lanes for 3+ GPUs are i9 / Threadripper.
-However it is nearly twice the price of an i7 and the motherboard you will need is also more expensive. if you need 4+ gpu, there is still a way to do it using Xeon / Athlon processors.
-Motherboards that are compatible with those cpus are also able to fit two cpu.
+If you need to plug more GPU, you need more lanes.
+Be careful though, splitting lanes is not even (for example the i7 X series have 28 lanes.
+However it is split in 16x 8x 4x, so you won't be able to put a third GPU) Usually the only CPUs allowing enough lanes for 3+ GPUs are i9 / Threadripper.
+However it is nearly twice the price of an i7 and the motherboard you will need is also more expensive. if you need 4+ GPU, there is still a way to do it using Xeon / Athlon processors.
+Motherboards that are compatible with those CPU are also able to fit two CPU.
 However, this come at a very high price (it seems however that used datacenter hardware is more affordable)

 #### Overclocking
 some CPU are overclockable.
-This is a special feature for gamers: it allow overclocking your cpu.
+This is a special feature for gamers: it allow overclocking your CPU.
 However this is a really bad idea in computation since this increase chances to have bit errors. **It's a no no.**

 in gaming this is not an issue, because bit errors are not visible.

-so this little feature is not really useful, you will pay for it. on intel platform it's marked with a k at the end of the product name (i7 7700k for example)
+so this little feature is not really useful, you will pay for it. on Intel platform it's marked with a k at the end of the product name (i7 7700k for example)

-If you still want an overclockable cpu: it won't harm your computation if you don't overclock it.
+If you still want an overclockable CPU: it won't harm your computation if you don't overclock it.
 And you can benefit from higher factory clock speed.

 Note however:
 overclockable 5 series are still physically less powerful than 7 series.
 So mind the price, sometime it's the same to buy an i5 k and a regular i7, the latest being more powerful.